 Credit transfer is a process whereby a qualification gained at any Registered Training Organisation (RTO) is recognised by another RTO.
 Generally a credit transfer would be for a unit of competence with the same code as the qualification currently required.
 Evidence must be supplied and an application form completed as part of your enrolment.

 Recognition of Prior Learning (RPL) is a systematic process to accredit learning gained inside and outside formal educational institutions.
 In Australia, this frequently means assessing relevant learning against the standards required by a competency or course (often called performance criteria or learning outcomes).
 The RPL process includes a range of assessment techniques including equivalencies, challenge tests and assessment of a portfolio of evidence.
 RPL should give equal value to learning and skills whether these come from formal training, informal training, experience and competencies gained on the job, or other life experiences.

 Contact us to arrange a telephone interview to assess your prior training and experience.
 If you wish to proceed with the process of RPL, you will be required to present the required documentation for review.
 There will be an administration fee for assessing your documentation and you may have a practical skills and knowledge assessment at an additional cost.
 For further details please review our RPL Handbook on the Sydney Maritime Institute website.

 Reported Average Monthly Salaries for Superyacht Crew Positions.
-All wages listed are in Australian Dollars.
+All wages listed are in Euro.
 In addition to these wages, yachts are expected to provide you with free board, meals, toiletries and other expenses such as laundry.